-Turns out I have made it to 75 of the 500.
+I have now made it to 76 of the 500.
 This 15% is a good start, but I have so many more I want to see.
 It also made the top 10 quite hard to choose, ask me again tomorrow and it might have changed.
 But in no particular order here goes.

 My top 10 places I have visited from the ultimate travelist